Exhibitions

 Strohl Art Center | Main Galleries | Opening reception June 23, 3-5pm

 Enjoy this exhibition featuring seven talented artists who work with paper.
 Working with paper requires a special set of skills and a steady hand as it is known to be unforgiving.
 Passion for Paper, a thematic exhibition, features seven talented artists that have mastered their techniques and personal styles, resulting in a series of beautiful and intelligent works.
 Abstraction and realism will be featured in the Main Gallery, including a large hanging installation.
 This exhibition is generously sponsored by Gary and Willow Brost.
 Curated by Judy Barie.
-Artists: Kevin Auzenne, Patricia Bellan Gillen, Roberto Benaviez, Kelly Moeykens, Elizabeth Mooney, Matt Shilan, Holly Wong
+Artists: Kevin Auzenne, Patricia Bellan Gillen, Roberto Benavidez, Kelly Moeykens, Elizabeth Mooney, Matt Shlian, Holly Wong

-The Art of Robert Villamagna
+The Art of Robert Villamagna (2024)

 June 23 - July 18